The Knife : Shaking the Habitual

 Of course we’re growing restless

 For a band that hasn’t released a proper album in seven years, the specter of The Knife’s presence has lingered in curious places in recent years.
-The chilling electronic atmosphere of their landmark Silent Shout has informed the dark synth-pop of Austra and Chvrches.
-And their 2003 single “Heartbeats” has served as a fruitful inspiration for the likes of Purity Ring and Niki and the Dove.
+The chilling electronic atmosphere of their landmark Silent Shout continues to ripple through the dark synth-pop of Austra and Chvrches.
+And their 2003 single “Heartbeats” laid out the blueprint for the electronic earnestness of Purity Ring and Niki and the Dove.
 Yet for as influential as The Knife has been on modern electronic music, there are few artists that manage to approach a similar level of theatricality or brashness that The Knife have displayed over the years.
 This is the duo who once hid their face behind avian plague masks, co-wrote a 100-minute opera based on Charles Darwin, and sent Guerilla Girls to the Swedish Grammys both to serve as representatives in their absence, and to protest a male-dominated industry.
 Elements of The Knife’s aesthetic can be borrowed; their ethics, principles and sheer ambition cannot.

 One such principle for Karen Dreijer Andersson and Olof Dreijer is knowing when to move on, and following Silent Shout, the duo took something of an unofficial, unplanned and unannounced hiatus.
 Andersson focused on her solo project, the more temperate and nuanced Fever Ray, while Dreijer released four EPs of minimal techno under the name Oni Ayhun.
 They collaborated with Mt.
 Sims and Planningtorock on 2010’s Tomorrow In a Year, though it wasn’t until later that year that the brother-sister duo actively began working on another album together, the process of which radically transformed their entire approach.
 This experience of shedding routine methods and structures, and ending up with something so unfamiliar led them to wonder whether or not what they were creating even belonged to The Knife.
 “Was it an album by the Knife,” Dreijer told Billboard, “or should we call it something new?”